-The objective of the HALEU Demonstration Program is to demonstrate the capability to produce HALEU with existing US origin enrichment technology, and provide DOE with HALEU for near term use in its research and development for the advancement of civilian nuclear energy and security, and other programmatic missions.
+The objective of the HALEU Demonstration Program is to demonstrate the capability to produce HALEU with existing US origin enrichment technology and provide DOE with HALEU for near term use in its research and development for the advancement of civilian nuclear energy and security, and other programmatic missions.
 While DOE will retain title to the HALEU produced, DOE is amenable to make it available to the Contractor for DOE R&D purposes.
-This demonstration consists of the deployment of a 16 machine AC100M HALEU Cascade to be located at DOE's site in Piketon, Ohio, producing a 19.75% U enriched product by April 1, 2022.
+Title to UF6 by-product (tails) from the HALEU enrichment process will be determined at a later date.
+This demonstration consists of the deployment of a 16 machine AC100M HALEU Cascade to be located at DOE's site in Piketon, Ohio, producing a 19.75% U235 enriched product by April 1, 2022.
 In order to fulfill these objectives, the Project will accomplish 14 defined Milestones.
 The Milestones to be completed by the Contractor are: